adamfoneil/SqlServer.LocalDb/README.md

-This is a small library of static methods to help you write integration tests for SQL Server using LocalDb.
-It helps by creating sample databases dynamically.
+This is a small library of static methods to help you write integration tests for SQL Server using LocalDb by creating databases dynamically.
 You can also initialize databases with seed objects and data via SQL statements or any arbitrary initialization.

 To use, install nuget package **SqlServer.LocalDb.Testing**